finmail/Finmail-Outlook/.github/ISSUE_TEMPLATE/code-review-report.md

 A clear and concise description of what improvements can be made

+**Email for payment**
+An email address with Finmail Add-in installed to receive payment

 **Additional context**
 Add any other context about the problem here.